 A survey of the major theorists and critics who have influenced literary studies.
 This course aims to refine and deepen students' interpretive and expressive abilities through the application of theoretical approaches to various genres of literature.
-(Spring) Pre-requisite: ENGL 1103
+(Spring)

 LIT 4903 Special Topics